Psychological safety vs psychosocial risk: what's the difference?

 Harvard Business School professor Amy Edmondson brought the concept to mainstream attention, finding that teams with high psychological safety performed better, learned faster, and were more innovative.

-Psychological safety is not a compliance obligation.
+Psychological safety is not something you can mandate or measure directly.
 It is something you build through leadership, team culture, and day to day interactions.
-It cannot be mandated, and it cannot be audited.

 Psychosocial risk